Sacred-Sticks/GMTK2022Jam/GMTK Game Jam 2022/Assets/README.txt

 I'll be spending a lot of saturday working on assets such as a main character (most likely a robot), enemies (likely robots) and some platforms and such.
 I won't have time to work on sound,as after I finish the models I plan on focusing the rest of the day on UI and building some levels.

+Have a look at the EnemyTesting scene, I quickly whipped up a robot enemy friday night, no need for arms to hold a blaster for it either, it's just got laser eyes (I am not an animator).
+Let me know what you think.
+I can make a few different colors of it to have different types of enemies.